SpinningVinyl/scripts/README.md

 ### gsearch

 This script asks the user for a search query and opens it in Firefox.
 The search engine is selected based on the prefix. `g:` stands for Google, `gs:` for Google Scholar, `gi:` for Google Image Search, `w:` for Wikipedia, `so:` for Stack Overflow.
 By default the script uses DuckDuckGo.

-I use it together with i3wm.
+This script requires either `zenity` or `kdialog` to be installed.

 ### clipsearch

 `clipsearch` takes the contents of the clipboard and opens a web search for it in Mozilla Firefox.
 The search engine used is specified by the parameter passed to the script.
 If there is no parameter or the parameter is not recognized, the script uses DuckDuckGo.

+This script automatically uses either `xclip` or `wl-clipboard` depending on `$XDG_SESSION_TYPE`.

 ### passgen
 Generates a strong password and copies it to the clipboard.
-It automatically uses `xclip` or `wl-clipboard` depending on `$XDG_SESSION_NAME`.
+It automatically uses `xclip` or `wl-clipboard` depending on `$XDG_SESSION_TYPE`.

 ## License